open-source-tabletop/squadrons/squadrons.md

 #### Facing and Arcs

 Each ship in Squadrons has a forward-facing direction, typically the direction the miniature is facing.
 If this is not clear, you should agree with your opponent or mark a point on the ships's base.
 By extension, there is also an opposite backward-facing direction for the ship.
-Additionally, each ship divides the battlefield around it into four 90-degree zones, called arcs.
-The front arc is centered on the ships's forward-facing direction, the rear arc is aligned with the backward-facing direction, and the left and right side arcs are to the ships's left and right, respectively.
+Additionally, each ship divides the battlefield around it into four 90-degree zones, called arcs, centred on the centre of the ships base.
+The front arc is aligned to the ships's forward-facing direction, the rear arc is aligned with the backward-facing direction, and the left and right side arcs are to the ships's left and right, respectively.

 To determine which arc an enemy ship is in, it is considered to be in the front-most possible arc.
-If a ship is partially in more than one arc the front arc takes priority, followed by the side arcs, with the rear arc being the lowest priority.
+If a ship is partially in more than one arc then the front arc takes priority, followed by the side arcs, with the rear arc being the lowest priority.

 #### Move Actions